KenT2/tboplayer/README.md

 TBOPlayer is developed on Raspbian Wheezy with python 2.7

-Note: If you want to be able to watch videos from online services like Youtube, then you must have up-to-date youtube-dl installed on your system, as well as avconv 10 or later.
+Note: If you want to be able to watch videos from online services like Youtube, then you must have up-to-date **youtube-dl** installed on your system, as well as **avconv 10** or later.
-See this link for a list of services supported by youtube-dl: https://rg3.github.io/youtube-dl/supportedsites.html (Not all of them were tested with TBOPlayer)
+See this link for a list of services supported by youtube-dl: https://rg3.github.io/youtube-dl/supportedsites.html (not all of them were tested with TBOPlayer/omxplayer)

 Download and Install youtube-dl
 -----------------------------